NStal/node-watch-compile/README.md

 `-f` is used to specify the Watchfile which contained watch rules. default is "./Watchfile" `-s` make watchcompile run initial compilation for all matched files.

-When changes occured between minimum interval, the compile process will not be aborted, and the latest change will get compiled.
-In order to prevent unwanted result the -i should be less than default settings.

-When change happend after minimum compile interval, an recompile will be triggered immediately.
-In case the previous compilation of the same file and same command is still running, that previous compilation task will be stopped immediately.

 #Watchfile
 ```bash
 #create an default Watchfile at ./